 Section 2.
-Limited Common Elements.
-The Limited Common Elements shall be subject to the exclusive use and enjoyment of the Co-owner or Co-owners of the Unit or Units to which the Limited Common Elements are appurtenant.
+Limited Common Elements: The Limited Common Elements shall be subject to the exclusive use and enjoyment of the Co-owner or Co-owners of the Unit or Units to which the Limited Common Elements are appurtenant.
 The Limited Common Elements are as follows:

 - (a) Private Well.
 The private well for residential water usage and all of its appurtenances. - (b) Appurtenances to be Constructed.
-Any other appurtenances or areas for individual Units which are constructed pursuant to the Condominium documents, but excluding residential structures, shall be limited in use to the Co-owner of the Unit to which it is appurtenant to. - (c) Driveways.
-Driveways serving the residence constructed to serve an individual Unit. - (d) Utility Services.
+Any other appurtenances or areas for individual.
+Units which are constructed pursuant to the Condominium documents, but excluding residential structures, shall be limited in use to the Co-owner of the Unit to which it is appurtenant to. - (c) Driveways.
+Priveways serving the residence constructed to serve one or more individual Units. - (d) Utility Services.
 The pipes, ducts, wiring, lines, conduits and other appurtenances supplying electricity, propane gas, telephone, cable, and/or other utility service to a Unit, from the point of connection with a General Common Element. - (e) Individual Septic Tanks and Service.
-Each Unit's individual septic tank, control panel, distribution lines, and discharge system and all of its appurtenances. - (g) Subterranean Land.
-The subterranean land located within Unit boundaries, from and below a depth of 20 feet as shown on form B, including all utility and supporting lines located on or beneath that land; - (h) Miscellaneous.
+Each Unit's individual septic tank, control panel, distribution lines, and discharge system from the point of connection with the individual Unit's shut off valve to the residential structure.

+(f) Miscellaneous.
 Any other improvement designated as a Limited Common Element appurtenant to a particular Unit or Units in the Subdivision Plan or in any future amendment to the Master Deed made by Developer or the Association.